- Save on beach holidays & city breaks in 2023/2024

 Light cotton clothes are ideal for the summer in Bodrum from the beginning of June to the end of September, even for evenings.
 At the height of summer from June to August the UV is very high and precautions must be taken against sunburn.

-More Bodrum & Izmir destinations
+More about the Bodrum & Izmir Coast

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers